Jeremy-Sch/terraform-chirpstack-docker/README.md

 ## Configuration

-Adjust the configuration in the Terraform files (`main.tf`) to customize settings such as ChirpStack version, network configurations, etc.
+Adjust the configuration in the Terraform variable definitions file (`chirpstack.tfvars`) to customize settings such as ChirpStack version, etc.

 ## Docker Containers